jlleongarcia/jlleongarcia/content/blog/book-da-datamodelling.md

 date: 2020-11-05T23:20:21+01:00
 draft: false
 tags: ["Career"]
-description: 'Must know data concepts and techniques for your career in Analytics.'
+description: 'Must know data modelling concepts and techniques for your career in Analytics.'
 summary: 'The essential concepts of data modeling and key terms in this introductory course for effective data analytics and informed decision-making.
 Learn how to structure and represent data efficiently to unlock valuable insights and optimize your analytical capabilities.'
 url: 'data-basics-for-data-analytics'
 ---